-The template has been developed to support Derby and Derbyshire schools and education providers in their safeguarding practice and must be tailored to reflect the individual education setting and its own internal provisions, vision, and ethos.
-Additional information should also be included to reflect the needs of learners, their parents/carers and the community in which the establishment is located.
-Reference should also be made to the individual school's networks with other education establishments, local and community organisations and businesses.
+The template policy has been developed to support Derby and Derbyshire schools and has been tailored to reflect Dallimore's internal provisions, vision, and ethos.
+Additional information is included to reflect the needs of pupils, parents/carers and the community in which we are located.

-The school child protection/safeguarding policy must be reviewed annually as a minimum and updated if needed to incorporate safeguarding issues as they emerge or evolve, lessons learnt and national or local changes.
+This policy is reviewed annually and updated if needed to incorporate safeguarding issues as these emerge or evolve, lessons learnt and national or local changes.